minhthinh190/cloudy/README.md

 ## Usage

-You can view the live demo of the application [here](https://minhthinh190.github.io/cloudy/).
+You can view the live demo of the website [here](https://minhthinh190.github.io/cloudy/).

 <div>
    <img src="public/screenshot_2.png">